 “It's a little bit sad there is no cure for endometriosis and there is no known way to prevent endometriosis,” Metz said.

 Metz is one of the researchers in the ROSE study.
-They are collecting blood and saliva from women with endometriosis, those without it and those who suspect they have it but haven't been diagnosed.
+They are collecting blood and saliva from women with endometriosis, those without it (the control group), and those who suspect they have it but haven't been diagnosed.
+Starting this summer, the study will be recruiting teens age 12 to 18.

 “We believe that collecting menstrual effluent (waste) and the way we're studying endometriosis is going to give us a better insight," Metz said.